luclib/CppBeginBeyond/CppMasterCheatsheet.md

 printf("%s\n", string_now); // Tue Jul 18 15:35:45 2023
 ```

-Nevertheless, if we wish to get more specific details pertaining to the time and/or data such as number of seconds or day of the month, we will need a pointer to a struct, called the `tm` structure, that points to the information stored in the time_t object.
+Nevertheless, if we wish to get more specific details pertaining to the time and/or date such as number of seconds or day of the month, we will need a pointer to a struct, called the `tm` structure, that points to the information stored in the time_t object.
 This structure can either report the Greenwich Meridian(GM) time or local time.

 ```cpp
 time_t now = time(NULL)